open-telemetry/opentelemetry-php-contrib/src/Logs/Monolog/README.md

 This OpenTelemetry handler will convert any `context` array or `extras` array in the `Monolog\LogRecord` to `OpenTelemetry\API\Logs\LogRecord` attributes.
 There are two options for handling conflicts between the classes.

+_Note that exceptions have special handling in both the PSR-3 spec and the OpenTelemetry spec.
+If a PHP `Throwable` is included in the `context`_
+_array with a key of `exception`, it will be added as `exception.` attributes to the OpenTelemetry Log Record._

 By default, the attribute keys will be `context` and `extras` with JSON encoded arrays, along with `context.` and `extras.` prefixed keys with the individual array entries, which will also be JSON encoded if they are not scalar values.
 Example: